JunedConnect/project-lambda/README.md

 - **Route53** - DNS management and SSL certificate automation
 - **ACM** - SSL/TLS certificate management for secure HTTPS
 - **GitHub Actions** - Automated CI/CD for infrastructure and frontend deployment

+## Why I Chose Serverless

+Serverless means your code runs in response to events, not on constantly running servers.
+Each URL shortening request triggers a Lambda function that executes, processes the request, and shuts down completely.
+There's no server to keep warm, no containers to manage, and no idle costs.
+The entire backend is just functions that wake up when needed and disappear when done.
+This makes it ideal for applications where requests come and go unpredictably.

+This architecture design means I'll be paying pennies in comparison to deploying the same application on a service like ECS.
+For reference, you can see the difference by comparing this serverless approach with my [ECS-based URL shortener project](https://github.com/JunedConnect/project-blue-green/) that uses containers and always-running infrastructure.

 <br>